Stephen Devassy

 Stephen Devassy (born 23 February 1981) is an Indian musician hailing from Palakkad, Kerala.
 He started his career at a very early age, and has performed on stage around the world.
 Stephen is the founder of Musik Lounge, an audio technology school and studio in Chennai.

 Early life

 Stephen did his schooling at Seventh Day Adventist school, Ottapalam.
-He went on to NSS College, Ottapalam for pursuing his Pre-Degree .And Stephen married Jesna Joy on 16 November 2010.They have a son Shawn born in 2015.
+He went on to NSS College, Ottapalam for pursuing his Pre-Degree.And Stephen married Jesna Joy on 16 November 2010.

 Career

-Devassy's first major break came when he was aged 18, through Johny Sagarika, for whom he did the music orchestration of six songs on the album Ishtamannu.
+Stephen Devassy's first major break came when he was aged 18, through Johny Sagarika, for whom he did the music orchestration of six songs on the album Ishtamannu.
 He then went as an accompanying artist to play the keyboard for Hariharan on his European tour.

 He has also accompanied the violin maestro L. Subramanian at the Lakshminarayana Global Music Festival.